About Kendo

 There are many martial arts (Budo) in Japan.

-Today we would like to talk about Kendo.
+Today, we would like to talk about Kendo.

 Kendo is a traditional Japanese style of fencing and one of the Japanese Budo.

-However, Kendo is a “Budo” that aims to form human being through training the mind and body.
+However, Kendo is a “Budo” that aims to form a human being through training the mind and body.

 Kendo uses bamboo swords (Shinai) and wears armor (Yoroi) to fight each other.